A-chille/single_cell_time_series_representation_learning/README.md

 ## Description

 Code and data for paper "Representation learning of single-cell time-series with deep variational autoencoders" by Fraisse et al, 2025.
 This repository contains code for training and evaluating machine learning models to learn meaningful representations of time-series from single cell experiments.
-Files contain the two datasets used in this study (which can also be found in their respective storage) in `/temperature_dataset` and `growth_antibiotic_dataset.csv`.
-This repository also contains Jupyter notebooks with code for training the models, encoding the data and evaluating the embeddings.

 ## Repository Structure